Discover the people, geography, and economy.

 Major corporations such as Cisco, IBM and Xerox have set up major research centres here.

-The following chart lists just some examples of Ontario's world-renowned research institutes that work with business to discover solutions to today's challenges.
+The following chart lists Ontario's world-renowned research institutes that work with business to discover solutions to today's challenges.

-Ontario's IT industry is mainly clustered in three main centres: Ottawa, Toronto and Waterloo.
+Ontario's IT industry is clustered in three main centres: Ottawa, Toronto and Waterloo.

 Recruiting top-notch talent is only part of the challenge.
 Retaining mobile, in-demand talent is just as vital.
 That's where our high quality of life can help you grow.

-In all three IT hubs, Ottawa, the Greater Toronto Area and Waterloo – and throughout Ontario – you'll find the kind of environment that's critical to attracting and retaining talent: great schools, affordable housing, organized sports, museums, music of all kinds, excellent hospitals and a diversity of cultures that makes everyone feel at home.
+In all three IT hubs, Ottawa, the Greater Toronto Area and Waterloo – and throughout Ontario – you'll find the kind of environment that's critical to attracting and retaining talent: great schools, affordable housing, organized sports, museums, theatres, fine dining and music of all kinds, excellent hospitals and a diversity of cultures that makes everyone feel at home.

 We're committed to driving the leading edge of IT, and we provide companies with powerful financial incentives that can cut costs dramatically.